Watch Video – How to Split First and Last Names in Google Sheets using Split Text to Columns

 Conclusion

-In this article, we have shown you how to split first and last names in Google Sheets: using the split formula, using the Google sheets split text to columns feature, using the TEXT function, and using the split names add-on.
-Now that you know how to split full names in Google Sheets, you might also be interested in our article that shows how to transpose in Google Sheets.
+In this article, we have shown you how to separate names in Google Sheets: Using the SPLIT formula, the Google Sheets Split Text to Columns feature, using the TEXT function, and using the Split Names add-on.
+Now that you know how to separate names in Google Sheets, you might also be interested in our article that shows how to transpose in Google Sheets.

 You may also like the following Google Sheets tutorials: